 Plainfield is a medium-sized village located in the state of Illinois.
 With a population of 43,926 people and eight constituent neighborhoods, Plainfield is the 45th largest community in Illinois.
 Plainfield has seen a significant amount of newer housing growth in recent years.
 Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
 This seems to be the case in Plainfield, where the median household income is $121,746.00.

 Plainfield real estate is some of the most expensive in Illinois, although Plainfield house values don't compare to the most expensive real estate in the U.S.

 Plainfield is a decidedly white-collar village, with fully 86.72% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Plainfield is a village of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Plainfield who work in management occupations (14.41%), sales jobs (13.30%), and office and administrative support (12.90%).

 Also of interest is that Plainfield has more people living here who work in computers and math than 95% of the places in the US.

 The most common language spoken in Plainfield is English.
-Other important languages spoken here include Spanish and Arabic.
+Other important languages spoken here include Spanish and Langs. of India.